cityujun/influencer_marketing_dataset/README.md

 As a result, the dataset contains various numeric metrics that reflect on the level of user engagement of posted blogs as well blog content.

-Here, due to privacy preserving, we only make the numeric part public.
+Here, for the sake of privacy, we only make the numeric part public.
+In principle, the second part, i.e., textual content, is not allowed for individual use.
-If you would have access to the second part, i.e., textual content, please feel free to contact us by email.
+If you really would like to have the access, please seek for cooperation with [Datastory](https://www.datastory.com.cn/).

-If you would utilize our dataset, please cite our paper `An Empirical Study of User Engagement in Influencer Marketing on Weibo and WeChat`.
+If you utilize our dataset, please cite our paper `An Empirical Study of User Engagement in Influencer Marketing on Weibo and WeChat`.

 Many thanks.